TamzidChowdhury/Data_Analytics_2/python/readme.md

-Python assignments and Projects:
+# Python assignments and Projects:

-In Unit 2, we learned about the basics of Python, such as list, dictionary, and build-in functions.
+1. In ##Unit 2## , we learned about the basics of Python, such as list, dictionary, and build-in functions.
 We also learned about for loop, if-else statement, and so on.

 a.
 Link to the assignment file